Blog post 10 min read

 Secret Sharing

-Share secrets secure among people in and outside of your organization
+Share secrets securely among people in and outside of your organization

 Governance